LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_LivePersonAgentEscalation.md

 #### Handle transfer failures

 Most often in Chat, but occasionally with Messaging, an attempt at transferring to a skill will fail.
 When this happens, the platform sends the message `__agent_escalation_failed__` to the bot.
-If you don’t have a dialog/message set up to catch this pattern, the bot will treat it like any other user message.
+If you don’t have a dialog set up to catch this pattern, the bot will treat it like any other consumer message.
 In most cases, it will go to the Fallback dialog.

+Setting up a dialog to catch the `__agent_escalation_failed__` pattern allows you to send an appropriate message to the consumer, e.g., "Sorry, no agents are currently available."

 ### Troubleshooting